 All prospective waste materials are thoroughly reviewed by EQFL technical services staff prior to approval for transportation to or receipt by EQFL.
-The waste generator prepares a profile of the prospective waste for EQFL Technical Services Staff on EQFL Waste Profile form (included in Appendix J).
+The waste generator prepares a profile of the prospective waste for EQFL Technical Services Staff on EQFL Waste Profile form (included in Appendix J in Volume 2 of 3).
 The form fully characterizes the waste including any applicable analytical results.
 A sample of the waste is included with the Waste Profile if necessary.
 This waste approval process is thoroughly described in the EQFL Waste Analysis Plan.

-Waste characterization forms for the most commonly received wastes at EQFL are contained in Appendix K along with a summary of the inbound waste shipments received in 2012.
-These forms also include the characteristically hazardous wastes that EQFL intends to treat in the treatment tank and which formed the basis of the exposure evaluation described in Section 17.0.
+Waste characterization forms for the most commonly received wastes at EQFL are contained in Appendix K (Volume 2 of 3) along with a summary of the inbound waste shipments received in 2012.
+These forms also include the characteristically hazardous wastes that EQFL intends to treat in the treatment tank and which formed the basis of the exposure evaluation described in Section 14.0.